Education

 EMF radiation affects your body through multiple mechanisms:

-• Calcium Channel Activation: EMFs open voltage-gated calcium channels, flooding cells with excess calcium
+• Calcium Channel Activation: EMFs cause calcium gates in your cells to stay open too long, flooding cells with excess calcium like leaving a faucet running

 • Blood-Brain Barrier: Increased permeability allows toxins into brain tissue